 Basketpacking.
 Yes, it’s a thing!
 In fact, it has been for some time, thanks largely to Rivendell Bicycle Works and their enthusiasm in promoting this quirky-looking yet undeniably practical way of carrying gear.
 It’s also one that’s surprisingly all-encompassing, suited as it is to weekend campouts, daily commutes, and grocery shopping.
 Unladen, a basket has relatively little impact on steering, meaning that a setup like a rigid Plus bike is still perfectly capable at tearing around local trails too.

-And, if the growing number of manufacturers making basket-specific bags is anything to go by, basketpacking is a style of bike touring that’s becoming increasingly popular.
+If the growing number of manufacturers making basket-specific bags is anything to go by, basketpacking is a style of bike touring that’s becoming increasingly popular.
 But let’s be clear.
 Given a basket’s position and its extra weight, it’s not a setup we’d recommend for anyone choosing technical singletrack as the mainstay of their bikepacking explorations.
 Rather, it’s a very practical option for those who consider dirt road touring to be more their style, especially when combined with the likes of lightweight framebags and seatpacks.
 Another side perk of basketpacking is that it plays nicely with brake and cable housing, which isn’t always the case when running a handlebar roll.
 And you can lash all kinds of things to a basket – both on top or underneath – should the need arise.

 For those new to the concept of baskets, a popular model like the US-made Wald 137 typically costs $25, weighs 550g, and be attached to a small, minimal rack using zip ties, like Rivendell’s stout 335g Mark’s Rack M1, as pictured (tip: once tightened down, cut the ends with nail clippers to get a nice and flush fit). #Basketpacking #Basketlife